dailyminiii/MultiSenseBadminton/README.md

 Leg Force Motion
 Squat Motion

 The purpose of calibration was to extract the maximum EMG value from the recorded data.
 The calibration data allows for proper normalization and calibration of subsequent EMG measurements.

-For further instructions on utilizing the calibration data and extracting the maximum EMG values, please refer to the GitHub readme file associated with the dataset.

 **4) Eye-gaze**